urmit467/FARM-US/README.md

 # FARM-US
  Smart Farming Assistant
-Welcome to AgriHelper, a comprehensive web application designed to empower farmers by providing them with data-driven tools and valuable insights for modern agriculture.
+Welcome to FarmUS, a comprehensive web application designed to empower farmers by providing them with data-driven tools and valuable insights for modern agriculture.
 Our mission is to help farmers make informed decisions to increase profitability, manage financial risks, and recover from unforeseen crop damage.

 Features
-AgriHelper is divided into four main sections, each tailored to address a specific challenge faced by farmers:
+FarmUS is divided into four main sections, each tailored to address a specific challenge faced by farmers:

 1. Crop Yield Maximizer
 This page helps you discover which crops are best suited for your specific land conditions to achieve the maximum possible yield.